Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 More Burke County Wine

-You can also sip wine in Morganton and Burke County at these three places:
+You can also sip wine in Morganton and Burke County at these places:

 These small towns outside Morganton are just a few that form the heart of Burke County.
-Honorable mentions include Rutherford College, Rhodhiss, and Glen Alpine that we’ll hopefully get to explore more in the very near future!
+Honorable mentions include Rutherford College, Rhodhiss, and Glen Alpine, which we’ll hopefully get to explore more soon!

 Connelly Springs